Commentary: Looks like regime change hasn’t altered the Malaysian psyche

 READ: So much for a new Malaysia, a commentary

-The Malays are also the majority in Parliament and the federal cabinet.
+The Malays are also the majority in Parliament and the Cabinet.
 It is simply impossible for the Malays to lose political power with these configurations.

 READ: Malaysia goes in search of a more inclusive growth formula, a commentary